Nathaniel Rateliff

-Nathaniel David Rateliff (born October 7, 1978) is an American singer and songwriter based in Denver whose influences are described as folk, Americana and vintage rhythm & blues.
+Nathaniel David Rateliff (born October 7, 1978) is an American singer and songwriter based in Denver, Colorado, whose influences are described as folk, Americana and vintage rhythm & blues.
 Rateliff has performed with a backing band called the Night Sweats for an R&B side project he formed in 2013.
 He has released three solo albums, two solo EPs, and one album as Nathaniel Rateliff & the Wheel.

-Career
+Life and career

 Rateliff was born in St. Louis, Missouri on October 7, 1978.
-He grew up in Hermann, Missouri learning to play the drums at age seven.
-As a teenager he taught himself guitar, began writing songs, and at eighteen moved to Denver.
+He grew up in Hermann, Missouri, learning to play the drums at age seven, often performing at church, where he also assisted his mother with writing hymns.
+His father died in a car crash in 1993, leaving behind a record collection which Rateliff would eventually discover.
+In 1996, Rateliff traveled to Denver on a missionary trip, returning to Hermann after.
+Later, he and his friend and lifetime collaborator Joseph Pope III left Hermann for Denver permanently, forming the band Born in the Flood.

 2002–2008: Born in the Flood

 In 2002, Rateliff formed Born in the Flood, quickly garnering a large following in Denver and headlining local festivals like the Westword Music Showcase.
-In February 2007, Born in the Flood released their first full-length album If This Thing Should Spill.
-Despite increasing success with Born in the Flood, Rateliff turned down an offer from Roadrunner Records and shifted his focus to a more stripped-down, solo effort, playing somber, singer-songwriter content under his name and "Nathaniel Rateliff & the Wheel".
+In February 2007, Born in the Flood released their first full-length album, If This Thing Should Spill.
+Despite increasing success with Born in the Flood, Rateliff turned down an offer from Roadrunner Records, and shifted his focus to a more stripped-down, solo effort, playing somber, singer-songwriter content under his name and "Nathaniel Rateliff & the Wheel".

 2007–2014: Nathaniel Rateliff & the Wheel

-In 2007, while still performing with Born in the Flood, Rateliff began recording and performing more personal, somber content both solo and with BitF bandmate and lifetime collaborator Joseph Pope III (bass/guitar/vibes/organ/harmonica).
+In 2007, while still performing with Born in the Flood, Rateliff began recording and performing more personal, somber content both solo and with BitF bandmate Joseph Pope III (bass/guitar/vibes/organ/harmonica).
 The project expanded with more live performances, adding Julie Davis (upright bass/vocals), Carrie Beeder (organ/violin), James Han (keys/vibes), and Ben Desoto (drums/flute).
 Shortly after the breakup of Born in the Flood, Rateliff released Desire and Dissolving Men on Public Service Records.
 Nathaniel Rateliff then released In Memory of Loss in the USA on Rounder Records in May 2010, and then in the UK on Decca in March 2011.
 In Memory of Loss was recorded with producer Brian Deck (Iron & Wine).
 On September 17, 2013, Rateliff released Falling Faster Than You Can Run on Mod y Vi Records.
 On the same day he set out on a tour with The Lumineers and Dr. Dog, in support of the album.